JK-Richardson/markdown-cv/index.md

 ## Currently

-AI Specialist, <a href="https://resolve.visma.com/">Visma Resolve</a>
+__AI Specialist__, <a href="https://resolve.visma.com/">Visma Resolve</a>

 ## About

-Experienced Senior Data Scientist with over 10 years of hands-on experience.
+Experienced Senior Data Scientist and AI Specialist with over 10 years of hands-on experience.
 Skilled in developing robust data infrastructure and real-time analytics pipelines.
 Strong background in supporting IoT and data-driven workflows using cloud data technologies.
 Proven ability to lead data-driven projects and align platform strategy with organizational goals.